-Head of Quality Control Services Chemistry, Sanofi-Aventis Deutschland GmbH, Frankfurt, Germany.
-He studied biochemistry at University of Halle and has over 20 years experience in pharmaceutical analytics including development products, global responsibilities as Director of Analytical Processes and Technology, and Head of Quality Control.
+Head of Quality Control Services Chemistry, Sanofi-Aventis Deutschland GmbH, Frankfurt, Germany and Global Reference Standards Coordinator of Sanofi Industrial Affairs.
+He studied biochemistry at University of Halle and has over 25 years experience in pharmaceutical analytics including development products, global responsibilities as Director of Analytical Processes and Technology, and Head of Quality Control.
 He is member of the EFPIA QbD working group and of the USP Expert Panel Validation & Verification.